run-ai/docs/docs/Administrator/Cluster-Setup/node-downtime.md

 ## Worker Nodes
 Worker Nodes are where machine learning workloads run.
-Ideally, when a node is down, whether for planned maintenance, or an abrupt downtime, these workloads should migrate to other available nodes or wait in the queue to be started when possible.
+Ideally, when a node is down, whether, for planned maintenance, or an abrupt downtime, these workloads should migrate to other available nodes or wait in the queue to be started when possible.

 ### Training vs. Interactive
 Run:AI differentiates between _Training_ and _Interactive_ workloads.
 The key difference at node downtime is that Training workloads will automatically move to a new node while Interactive workloads require a manual process.
 The manual process is recommended for Training workloads as well, as it hastens the process -- it takes time for Kubernetes to identify that a node is down.